 - Go to the GCP Console Cloud Dataproc Clusters page.

 - Select a region and zone for the cluster from the Region and Zone

 drop-down menus (

 us-central1-azone are shown selected, below).

 globalregion is the default.
-This is a special multi-region namespace that is capable of deploying instances into all Google Compute zones globally.
+This is a special multi-region namespace that is capable of deploying instances into all Compute Engine zones globally.
 You can also specify distinct regions, such as

 gcloud compute regions listcommand to see a listing of available regions.

 Use the provided defaults for all the other options.